Emily – Geography

 What advice would you give potential applicants interested in studying your subject?

-Did you choose to apply to St Edmund Hall?
+Why did you choose St Edmund Hall?

 What is life like as a student here?